-You click a page titled “Debunking Myths: Why Mechanical Engineering Is Not Bad” and it reads like a defense brief wearing a guidance counselor’s smile.
+You click a page titled "Debunking Myths: Why Mechanical Engineering Is Not Bad" and it reads like a defense brief wearing a guidance counselor's smile.
 The point is not the optimism.
 The point is that someone felt compelled to publish optimism in the first place.
-Nobody writes “it’s not bad” unless they are hearing “it’s getting bad” often enough to worry about the pipeline.
-See Reason #1.
+Nobody writes "it's not bad" unless they are hearing "it's getting bad" often enough to worry about the pipeline (see Reason #1).

-So yes, treat this as the party line.
-Not because it admits anything outright, but because it shows you where the pressure is.
 The institution does not publish reassurance when everything is fine.
 It publishes reassurance when it needs you to keep walking forward anyway.

 DiscoverE. (n.d.).
 About DiscoverE. https://discovere.org/about/